-1. Simply peel off the tab from the sensor and then stick the sensor to the lower edge of the Intel boxed processor heatsink with fan or to the upper edge of the CeleronTM heatsink, as indicated in the pictures below.
+1. Simply peel off the tab from the sensor and then stick the sensor near the middle edge of the Intel boxed processor heatsink with fan (middle) or to either the upper or lower edge of the CeleronTM heatsink (right), as indicated.